JonOdyssey/starter-form-submission/README.md

 ## The Tests

-Additionally there is a `test.js` file.
-You may ignore this file.
+Additionally there are some tests in the `test` directory.
+You may ignore these if you wish.
 It contains some test code that will provide some feedback on your progress.
 When you first open the web page in the browser you should see a series of messages indicating failed tests at the bottom of the HTML page.

 As you write your code these tests should all pass.
+You have completed the assignment when all tests pass.

 ## Getting started